 When summer rolls around, many of us reach for sports drinks filled with electrolytes to prep for summer hikes and outdoor workouts.
-But what are electrolytes, exactly, and why are they so important?
+But what are electrolytes, exactly, why are they so important and what are the best sources of electrolytes?

-Here, registered dieticians break down the science behind these mini powerhouses, how to know when you’re short on them, and which ones to add to your cart or skip.
+Here, registered dietitians break down the science behind these mini powerhouses, how to know when you’re short on them, and which ones to add to your cart or skip.

 WHAT ARE ELECTROLYTES?